cdapio/cdap/docs/developer-guide/source/rest.rst

 To list all types provided by the existing modules, issue an HTTP GET request to the URL::

   GET <base-url>/data/types

+The response will be a JSON array containing JSON objects representing the DataSet types in the format described below under `Getting a DataSet Type`_.

 Example
 .......